All course schedules are available on the UNC Registrar’s website.

 Students complete honors research projects.

 Directed readings or laboratory study.
 Written reports are required.
 May be taken more than once for credit.
-Six to nine hours per week.
+Three to nine hours per week.

 Permission of the instructor for nonmajors.
 Use of mathematical models to design and evaluate regional water supply and treatment systems.
 Engineering and economic methods are incorporated into quantitative analyses of regional scenarios.
 Social and political aspects also discussed.
 Three lecture hours per week.